TOILET NAVIGATION

 A characteristic of norovirus is that it is very easily spread through oral infection.
 It is a highly contagious virus and the frequency of infection is also high.
 The infectivity of intestinal tract infections can be expressed as "infective dose(about how many will it take for an infection if taken orally)", for example, 1 million organisms for Salmonella Entertidis or 1 million viral particles for hepatitis A virus.
 On the other hand, norovirus infection will occur when 10 to 100 viral particles enter from the mouth.
 Incidentally, infection with the least amount of germs can occur with O-157 (enterohemorrhagic E. coli) and Shigella with as few as around 10 organisms.

 The norovirus is found in the small intestine of infected people and is detected in the stool and regurgitation (vomit).
 There are 10 million viral particles in the stool.
-The concentration is not as high in regurgitation (vomit) as in stool and is about 1 million viral particles.
-There are 100,000 viral particles even in 0.1 gram so it means that infection will occur even from trace amounts that cannot be seen.
+The concentration is not as high in regurgitation (vomit) compared to stool and is about 1 million viral particles.
+There are 100,000 viral particles even in 0.1 gram meaning that infection will occur even from trace amounts that cannot be seen.

-The cause of infection spreading is often when food handlers (such as cooks) touch food with hands contaminated with stool or vomit and the norovirus enters the mouth from the food.
-In 2017, it was reported that a widespread infection of norovirus occurred from sliced laver in the school lunch.
-Genetic analysis revealed that after the laver manufacturer vomited, the sliced laver was manufactured without sufficiently washing hands and children who ate the laver about 3 months later, became infected.
+The cause of infection spreading is often when food handlers (such as cooks) touch the food with hands contaminated with stool or vomit and norovirus entering the mouth from consuming the food.
+In 2017, it was reported that a widespread infection of norovirus occurred from nori(cut dried seaweed) in the school lunch.
+Genetic analysis revealed that after the dried seaweed manufacturer vomited, the dried seaweed was manufactured without sufficiently washing the hands.
+The children who ate the dried seaweed about 3 months later, became infected.
 In this manner, it was confirmed that the norovirus can survive for very long periods of time even in a dry environment.

 Additionally, there was also a case where norovirus infection occurred even without touching the vomit at all.
 This is a pattern where the regurgitated matter (virus) when vomiting is scattered as a mist and attaches to the pharynx and infection occurs when the virus is swallowed along with the saliva.
 There is also a pattern where dried vomit (virus) becomes airborne and attaches to the pharynx and is swallowed along with the saliva.
 In that respect, norovirus can also be transmitted by droplet infection or airborne infection.